Urban Theatre Projects

 Urban Theatre Projects (Utp), previously known as Death Defying Theatre (DDT), is a theatre company based in Bankstown Sydney, Australia.
-Urban Theatre Projects works with marginalised voices across multiple platforms to re-imagine what theatre can be and who it can be for.
-Through assistance in artistic development and research, Utp creates essential opportunities for diverse artists to engage with diverse audiences via projects that stimulate urgent conversations and impactful outcomes.

-Early History
+Early history

-1979-1989

-Urban Theatre Projects’ (Utp) history is built on the unceded lands of the First Nations people.
+1979–1989

 The organisation started as a street theatre company in 1979 by graduates of the University of New South Wales.
 The project was founded by Paul Brown, Alice Spizzo, Christine Sammers, and Kim Spinks.
 Initially, their office was located in the Village Church Centre (VCC) in the Paddington area of the Eastern Suburbs.
 The company mostly rehearsed outdoors in the nearby Centennial Park.
 In the late 1980s, the group was based in the Bondi Pavilion.

 In 1991, the group moved from Eastern Sydney to the Auburn area of Western Sydney, and in 1997, the group changed its name to Urban Theatre Projects.

 The group initially emphasized political theatre.
 The group was instrumental in moderating what constituted theatre practice in Australia in the 1980s.
 As a way of reaching a new constituency in its early years, a collective of young performance-makers made work on the streets, later shifting to art in working life processes, placing artists in working sites such as mining towns (Coal Town, 1984) and factories (Behind the Seams, 1988).

-1990-2000
+1990–2000

-In the early 90s the company moved to Western Sydney where communities became the performers as well as an essential part of the devising process, such as Café Hakawati (1991), a collaboration with Arabic-speaking communities at the time of the first Gulf War.
+In the early 1990s the company moved to Western Sydney, where communities became the performers as well as an essential part of the devising process, such as Café Hakawati (1991), a collaboration with Arabic-speaking communities at the time of the first Gulf War.
 Utp began creating site-specific intimate spectacles, intersecting community cultural development and contemporary performance practice.
 Under the artistic direction of Fiona Winning and John Baylis, notable works included Hip Hopera (1995), Trackwork (1997), Speed St (1999) and Asylum (2001).

-A succession of leading Australian artists has enabled the company to remain at the forefront of ground breaking new processes that have led to seminal theatre works, mapping the shifting dynamics of urban life and artistic development over three decades of contemporary Australia.